kosbarts/Commissioner/README.md

 ## ChangeLog

 This is version 1.011.
-It introduces Tabular Figures and Math symbols, Arrows, missing KaiSymbol, and a fix in the Greek OT Features.
+It introduces Tabular Figures and Math symbols, Arrows, missing KaiSymbol, an alternate G (with bar), and a fix in the Greek OT Features.

 ## License